 Members of the local league board of directors, particularly the officers, should not be involved as members of other boards when such membership may cause a conflict of interest.

-President - Apart from all other considerations, sound leadership, couched in knowledge, experience and common sense, is the greatest requirement and most exemplary qualification of the man or woman selected as president of a Little League.
+President - Apart from all other considerations, sound leadership, couched in knowledge, experience, and common sense is the greatest requirement and most exemplary qualification of the man or woman selected as president of a Little League.

 The president has many responsibilities in the administration of the league.
-Each President is elected by, and is accountable to, the local league board of directors.
-Duties of a president are described within the limits of the rules and regulations, and within the local league constitution, giving each president the ability to oversee the affairs of all elements of the league.
+Each President is elected by and is accountable to the local league board of directors.
+Duties of a president are described within the limits of the rules and regulations and within the local league constitution, giving each president the ability to oversee the affairs of all elements of the league.

 Importantly, the president is the officer with whom Little League International maintains contact.
 The president also represents the league in the District organization.

-The president presides at league meetings, and assumes full responsibility for the operation of the local league.
-The president receives all mail, supplies and other communications from the Little League Headquarters.
-A president may manage, coach or umpire, provided he/she does not serve on the protest committee, nor serve as tournament team manager or coach.
+The president presides at league meetings and assumes full responsibility for the operation of the local league.
+The president receives all mail, supplies, and other communications from the Little League Headquarters.
+A president may manage, coach or umpire, provided he/she does not serve on the protest committee nor serve as tournament team manager or coach.

-Treasurer - The treasurer signs checks co-signed by another officer or director (or as directed by the local league's constitution), dispenses league funds as approved by the board of directors, reports on the status of league funds, keeps local league books and financial records, prepares budgets, and assumes the responsibility for all local league finances.
+Treasurer (VACANT) - The treasurer signs checks co-signed by another officer or director (or as directed by the local league's constitution), dispenses League funds as approved by the board of directors, reports on the status of league funds, keeps local league books and financial records, prepares budgets, and assumes the responsibility for all local league finances.

-Player Agent - The player agent conducts annual tryouts, is in charge of player selection, assists the president in checking birth records and eligibility of players and generally supervises and coordinates the transfer of players to or from the Minor Leagues according to provisions of the regulations of Little League Baseball.
+Player Agent - The player agent conducts annual tryouts, is in charge of player selection, assists the president in checking birth records and eligibility of players, and generally supervises and coordinates the transfer of players to or from the Minor Leagues according to provisions of the regulations of Little League Baseball.
 Separate player agents may also be selected to oversee individual divisions within the league.
-The player agent must not manage, coach or umpire in the division over which he/she has authority, unless the local league has received explicit written permission to allow this from Little League International.
+The player agent must not manage, coach, or umpire in the division over which he/she has authority unless the local league has received explicit written permission to allow this from Little League International.

-The Player Agent conducts Manager Interviews (along with Manager selection committee) and provides recommendations to the Board of Directors for approval by the Board.
+The Player Agent conducts Manager Interviews (along with the Manager selection committee) and provides recommendations to the Board of Directors for approval by the Board.